 Federal and state bank regulators require the Company and the Bank to maintain adequate levels of capital to support operations.
 At December 31, 2013, the Company's and the Bank's regulatory capital ratios were at "well-capitalized" levels under bank regulatory guidelines.
 However, the Company's business strategy calls for the Company to continue to grow in its existing banking markets (internally, through opening additional offices and by making additional acquisitions) and to expand into new markets as appropriate opportunities arise.
 Growth in assets at rates in excess of the rate at which the Company's capital is increased through retained earnings will reduce both the Company's and the Bank's capital ratios unless the Company and the Bank continue to increase capital.
-If the Company's or the Bank's capital ratios fell below "well-capitalized" levels, the FDIC insurance assessment rate would increase until capital is restored and maintained at a "well-capitalized" level.
-Additionally, should the Company's or Bank's capital ratios fall below "well-capitalized" levels, certain funding sources could become more costly or could cease to be available to the Company until such time as capital is restored and maintained at a "well-capitalized" level.
+If the Company's or the Bank's capital ratios fell below "well-capitalized" levels, the FDIC insurance assessment rate would increase until capitalized" levels, certain funding sources could become more costly or could cease to be available to the Company until such time as capital is restored and maintained at a "well-capitalized" level.
 A higher assessment rate resulting in an increase in FDIC insurance assessments, increased cost of funding or loss of funding sources could have an adverse effect on the Company's financial condition, results of operations and liquidity.